Chapter 1 Introduction to R

 The R command for saving a graphic is:

-The first line of this command creates a blank file named sand with a JPEG extension.
-The second line plots the data object that you want to create a graphic of (here it is conveniently the same name as the JPEG file we are creating).
+.
+The second line plots the data object that you want to create a graphic of (here it is conveniently the same name as the PNG file we are creating).
 The third line closes the graphics device.

 Using the examples discussed thus far as a guide, demonstrate your mastery of the material by performing the following tasks.